 Once you’ve determined the timeline for when you’d like to run deals relative to Prime Day, you need to make sure you’re maximizing those marketing strategies.
 One way to do so is by investing in new technology.

 By leveraging new data sets, you can target consumers based on their profile, measure the effectiveness of your marketing campaigns, and then optimize them in-flight.
-For example, you can leverage location intelligence to strategize and execute more efficient, better-performing marketing campaigns that drive in-store visits.
+For example, you can leverage offline intelligence to strategize and execute more efficient, better-performing marketing campaigns that drive in-store visits.

 As retailers look to capture market share and compete with Amazon for back-to-school season, they must invest in technology that will help them enhance their marketing campaigns.
 At the end of the day, if they don’t make their marketing campaigns count, they will be left behind.